Thursday 3 September, 7–8pm

 Crime Panel: We surfed a crime wave as part of our digital festival.
-We welcome onto the surfboard not one, not two, not three, but FOUR best-selling crime and thriller authors – Johana Gustawsson, Caro Ramsay, Mason Cross (writing as Alex Knight) and Douglas Skelton, shooting the breeze over all things crime related and reading from their latest books.
+We welcomed onto the surfboard not one, not two, not three, but FOUR best-selling crime and thriller authors – Johana Gustawsson, Caro Ramsay, Mason Cross (writing as Alex Knight) and Douglas Skelton, shooting the breeze over all things crime related and reading from their latest books.

-Love the free 2020 programme and want to support us?
+Loved the free 2020 programme and want to support us?

 Despite being a small festival, Tidelines has become a firm fixture in Scotland’s book festival calendar, thanks in no small part to the support of our fantastic audiences.
 The warmth of the welcome for our visiting authors, the friendly atmosphere of the events, the bond between author and reader made at the signing table, local community connections – these are the things that make us proud to be Tidelines.